PHOENIX- “So what do you do for fun?” I ask.

 “I would say mostly, mostly I run.”
 Orar says through a smile.

-Orar’s day usually starts with a morning run of seven or eight miles around six am, then he goes to school.
+Orar’s day usually starts with a morning run of seven or eight miles around 6 a.m., then he goes to school.
 After school then he will usually run another three or four miles, even in peak Phoenix weather.
 On Saturday he’ll stretch his legs on a 15 mile run, finally resting on Sunday.
-Sunday is the day to catch up on sleep, homework, and watch some history documentaries.
+Sunday is the day to catch up on sleep, homework and to watch some history documentaries.

 Orar has a distinct running style with a prominent leg kick that brings his foot close to his butt.
 This leads to him getting dirty if the course is muddy, but Orar sees it as an advantage.